mockjk/Review-TypeScript/README.md

 Do you need have installed in your desktop:
 1. [Node.JS](https://nodejs.org/en) perferably the latest version

-# Now us are ready for begin!
+# Now we are ready for begin!

 Step by step how to install TypeScript for transpile or run("interpret") your code